4GeeksAcademy/installing-windows-on-virtual-machine/exercises/02-install-virtual-box/README.md

 ### RedHat based distributions(rpm)

-First you need to install the key for rpm running this command:
+First you need to install the key for rpm by running this command:

 ```bash
 wget -q https://www.virtualbox.org/download/oracle_vbox_2016.asc -O- | rpm --import -
 ```
-Next you have to install one of this repos according your distribution
+Next, you have to install one of these repos according to your distribution.

 - Users of Oracle Linux / RHEL can add ​the Oracle Linux [repo file](https://download.virtualbox.org/virtualbox/rpm/el/virtualbox.repo) to /etc/yum.repos.d/.
 - Users of Fedora can add ​the Fedora [repo file](https://download.virtualbox.org/virtualbox/rpm/fedora/virtualbox.repo) to /etc/yum.repos.d/.